Judi Dench: Awards and honours

 Dench was appointed Officer of the Order of the British Empire (OBE) in the 1970 Birthday Honours and Dame Commander of the Order of the British Empire (DBE) in the 1988 New Year Honours.
 She was appointed Member of the Order of the Companions of Honour (CH) in the 2005 Birthday Honours.
 She has also earned a variety of scholastic, Commonwealth, and honorary awards, titles, and degrees.

-In 2024, Dench and Siân Phillips became the first female members of the Garrick Club.
+In 2024 Dench and Siân Phillips became the first female members of the Garrick Club.
+In March 2026 a road in Swindon, Wiltshire was named Dench Close, in reference to a nearby filming location for The World Is Not Enough.

+In June 2026, it was announced that the Shaftesbury Theatre in London’s West End would be renamed the Judi Dench Theatre from February 2027.